SharanSMenon/sharan-blog/content/blog/2019-11-26-matrix-operations.md

 \end{pmatrix}
 $$

-Here is the result of the addition:
+Here is the result of the subtraction:

 $$
 b-a=\begin{pmatrix}
 2 & 2 & 1\\
-3 & 1  & 1
+1 & 1  & 1
 \end{pmatrix}
 $$